GENERAL INFORMATION

 2. foster new pathfinding of design, analysis, and optimization of system-level interconnects with emphasis on system-level interconnect modeling and pathfinding, DTCO-enhanced interconnect fabrics, memory and processor communication links, novel dataflow mapping for machine learning, 2.5/3D architectures, and new fabrics for the beyond-Moore era.

-Original submissions in the form of regular technical papers, invited sessions (tutorials, panels, special-topic sessions) and workshop discussion topics are welcome.
+Original submissions in the form of regular technical papers, invited sessions (tutorials, panels, special-topic sessions), workshop discussion topics, and posters are welcome.
 Program content is accepted based on novelty and contributions to the advancement of the field.
 Accepted technical papers will be published in the ACM and IEEE digital libraries.

 TECHNICAL TOPICS